Michael-Holmes-SDE/TextTools/doc/Plan.md

 			close the file
-	2. tac  (will be cat but lowest line first, top line last) def tac(args):
+	2. tac  (will be cat but lowest line first, top line last) def tac(args): create empty array allLines for file in args open file for line in file append line to allLines array close file create int variable lStart equal to the length of allLines array - 1 while int lStart is greater than -1 print allLines[lStart] with end="" decrement lStart by 1

-	3. cut  (later)
+	3. cut
-	def cut( SOMETHING ):
+	def cut(args, -f=false(make true if found when sending from tt.py), columns(optional)=0 by default):
+		make empty list colList
+		if columns is equal to one
+			colList = [1]
+		elif -f is True and columns are not equal to one list arr is equal to columns split using .split(",") make colList with all elements from arr that are greater than 0 sort colList
+		if length of colList is zero
+			print("Error: A comma-separated field specification is required") for file in args
+			open file
+			for line in file
+				strip the line of newlines
+				make list arr equal to the line split using .split(", ") for i in range of the length of colList if i is not equal to the length of colList - 1 print arr[colList[i] - 1] with end=", " else
+						print arr[colList[i] - 1] with end=""
+				print newline

 	4. paste (later)
 	def paste(args):
-		create list toPrint
-		create int variable lineNum = 0
-		"""create int variable maxLines = 1
+		create blank array allArrays
 		for files in args
+			create blank array for file
 			open a file
+			for lines in file
+				create string equal to the line stripped using line.strip() append line to array
+			append array to allArrays
+		create int variable maxLines = 0
+		for all arrays in allArrays
-			if length of file is greater than maxLines maxLines = length of file
+			if length of array for file is greater than maxLines maxLines = length of array
+		create int variable lineNum = 0
-		while lineNum is less than maxLines + 1""" create int variable fileAmt = length of args while lineNum if less than 30
+		while lineNum is less than maxLines
-			create int variable fileCrnt = 0
-			while fileCrnt < fileAmt + 1
-				open a file from args[fileCrnt]
-				append file line[lineNum] to toPrint
-				increment fileCrnt by 1
+			for all arrays in allArrays
+				if lineNum < length of array
+					if array is the last in allArrays print array[lineNum] with a newline
+					else
+						print array[lineNum] with end=", "
+				else
+					if array is the last in allArrays print a newline
+					else
+						print blank with end=", "
 			increment lineNum by 1
-		for line in toPrint
-			print(line, end=", ") to make comma separated lines

 	5. grep  (same as cat but with an if statement for the keywords searching for by the print statement